yanixmrml/spring-certified-developer-study-guide/README.md

 **Bean** is an object that is instantiated and managed from creation to destruction by the **Spring IoC Container**.

 **Spring Bean Scope** Reference: https://www.baeldung.com/spring-bean-scopes.
 Last four scopes mentioned, request, session, application and websocket, are only available in a web-aware application.
-- singleton
+- singleton - one instance as reference, cache
-- prototype
+- prototype - different versions of instance, created on demand
-- request
+- request - instance for http request
-- session
+- session - instance for http session
-- application
+- application - instance for life cycle of servlet context
-- websocket
+- websocket - creates particular for websocket sessions

 **Spring IoC Container** is responsible for instantiating beans, wiring dependencies and managing the bean lifecycle from its instantiation till destruction.
 Spring have two IoC container implementations: [BeanFactory](https://docs.spring.io/spring-framework/docs/current/javadoc-api/org/springframework/beans/factory/BeanFactory.html) and [ApplicationContext](https://docs.spring.io/spring-framework/docs/current/javadoc-api/org/springframework/context/ApplicationContext.html).